Estudiantes de La Plata: Supporters

 Other noted fans include tennis player Juan Mónaco, actors Jorge and Federico D'Elía, philosopher Darío Sztajnszrajber, journalist Mauro Szeta, human rights activist Estela de Carlotto, filmmaker and politician Fernando Solanas, and sports journalist Osvaldo Príncipi.

 In the 1983 presidential election, Estudiantes fans were, together with their peers from Vélez Sársfield, the first to voice their support for eventual winner Raúl Alfonsín in his bid against the Peronistas.
 The friendship with Vélez supporters has since vanished, especially after an Estudiantes win denied Vélez the 2003 championship.

 Estudiantes is on friendly terms with several clubs from the South side of Greater Buenos Aires; especially Quilmes and Témperley.
 Platense, from the North side of Greater Buenos Aires, held a special place in the hearts of Estudiantes fans for some time, as it cemented Gimnasia's relegation in 1979.

 Estudiantes is also friendly with the Uruguayan fan base of Peñarol, once their classic Libertadores rivals.

+Colors and badge

+The Estudiantes' colors (red and white) were originally taken from the shirt of legendary Alumni, the team which they admired.
+Apart from Estudiantes, other clubs (such as Unión de Santa Fe, Barracas Central, Talleres (RE), or Instituto (C)) would also adopt the red and white colors as a tribute to the Brown Brothers' team, the most winning club in Argentina until its dissolution in 1911.